ionic-team/ionic-site/content/docs/developer-resources/platform-setup/mac-setup.md

 You'll need to download and install Java from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ### Android
 Download [Android Studio](https://developer.android.com/studio/) and go through the installer and set up the IDE.
-It should print out a location for where the Android SDK gets installed; copy this down for future use.
+It should print out a location for where the Android SDK gets installed.
+Copy this down for future use.

 Next, inside the new `SDK` location, we'll run `tools/android` to open the Android SDK Manager.
 We'll want to install: